Pakistan brings back death penalty, to anger of rights groups

 Pakistan’s president must approve all executions.
 The government puts the number of people on death row at about 400.
 The method of execution is usually hanging.

-“Pakistan is part of a dwindling minority of States who continue to retain the death penalty and carry out executions,” the International Crisis Group said.
+“Pakistan is part of a dwindling minority of States who continue to retain the death penalty and carry out executions,” the International Commission of Jurists said.

 “The prospect of lifting the moratorium is all the more alarming given the extraordinarily high number of people on death row.”